confio/tgrade-docs/developer/02-smart-contracts/04-compile-contract.md

 In this section, we will download a sample contract, compile to it to wasm binary executable.

-Please first review the [client setup instructions](03-setting-env.md), and configure and verify a client, either Go CLI or Node.js console.
+Please first review the [client setup instructions](03-setting-env.md), and configure and verify a client.

 ## Compiling and Testing Contract {#compiling-and-testing-contract}